ACEsuit/Polynomials4ML.jl/docs/src/benchmarking.md

 ## CI Benchmarks

-Benchmarks can be run automatically on PR's by adding label "Run Benchmarks" to the PR.
+Benchmarks can be run automatically on PR's by adding label "run benchmark" to the PR.

 ## Adding more benchmarks